smart6ate/lerova/readme.md

 ## About Lerova

-Lerova is an easy-to-use Content Marketing Tool for Creators!
+Lerova is an Easy-To-Use Content Marketing Tool for Creators!

 ## Installation

-Pull in Lerova in your existing Laravel 5.5 project

 ```
+composer create-project laravel/laravel your_project_name

+php artisan make:auth
+php artisan migrate

 composer require smart6ate/lerova

 php artisan lerova:install
+php artisan composer:install

 ```
 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send us an e-mail: info@smartgate.ch.
-All security vulnerabilities will be promptly addressed.
+If you discover any security vulnerabilities within the packages, please send us an e-mail: info@smartgate.ch.
+All requests will be promptly addressed.

 ## License